Whether we’re teaching a newcomer or an Academy-award winning actor, our approach is the same. It’s about choosing how you want to use yourself.”

 Founder

-Born in Casablanca, Morocco, Jean-Louis Rodrigue is a movement director, acting coach, and senior teacher of the Alexander Technique.
-For over 40 years, he has worked professionally in Los Angeles and New York in theatre, film, television, and digital media; his unique approach to character movement and improving the levels of performance has brought international recognition.
+Born in Casablanca, Morocco, Jean-Louis Rodrigue is an acting & character movement coach, expert in the Alexander Technique, and world-renowned speaker.
+For over 45 years he has worked professionally in Los Angeles and New York in theatre, film, television, and digital media.

 Jean-Louis began his formal actor training in 1967 with Herbert Berghof at the HB Studio and with Sonia Moore at the American Center for Stanislavski Theater Art in New York.

 In 1970, William Ball awarded Jean-Louis a full scholarship to study in the Advanced Training Program at the American Conservatory Theater (ACT) in San Francisco.
-During his training at ACT, he discovered the Alexander Technique, and stayed three more years training as an Alexander teacher with Frank Ottiwell and Giora Pinkas at the American Center for the Alexander Technique, San Francisco.
+During his training at ACT, he discovered the Alexander Technique.
+He spent three more years training as an Alexander teacher with Frank Ottiwell and Giora Pinkas at the American Center for the Alexander Technique, San Francisco.

-Post-formal training, Jean-Louis studied extensively with master Alexander Technique teachers Marjorie Barstow, Walter Carrington, Patrick McDonald, and Dilys Carrington.
-Jean-Louis is also a certified teacher of Jessica Wolf’s The Art of Breathing.
+After formal training, Jean-Louis studied extensively with master Alexander Technique teachers Marjorie Barstow, Walter Carrington, Patrick McDonald, and Dilys Carrington.
+He is also a certified teacher of Jessica Wolf’s The Art of Breathing.

-Jean-Louis has worked extensively in film and TV, and his most notable work includes: I, Tonya, Vice, Mary Queen of Scots, Love and Mercy, Bill and Ted Face the Music, J. Edgar, W., Passion Fish, The Time Machine, Seabiscuit, The Normal Heart, Bee Season, and The Cat’s Meow.
-He collaborated with director Ang Lee and screenwriter David Magee in the development of the tiger movement for the Academy Award-winning Life of Pi, and he choreographed the period movement for The Affair of the Necklace starring Hilary Swank.
-Jean-Louis has coached hundreds of actors in developing their character’s physicality and movement.
-Some of his clients include Margot Robbie, Christian Bale, Rachel McAdams, Matt Bomer, Josh Brolin, Juliette Binoche, Scott Speedman, Patricia Arquette, Zoey Deutch, Paul Dano, Luke Kirby, Helena Bonham Carter, Jonathan Pryce, Simon Baker, Joely Richardson, Lynn Redgrave, JoBeth Williams, Keanu Reeves, Alex Winter, Tate Donovan, Julia Sweeney, Courtney Thorne-Smith, Sally Kellerman, Sir Ian McKellen, Kirsten Dunst, Mary McDonnell, Elizabeth Banks, and Jurnee Smollett-Bell.
+Some of his clients include Margot Robbie, Christian Bale, Rachel McAdams, Matt Bomer, Josh Brolin, Juliette Binoche, Leonardo DiCaprio, Scott Speedman, Patricia Arquette, Zoey Deutch, Paul Dano, Luke Kirby, Vanessa Kirby, Helena Bonham Carter, Jonathan Pryce, Simon Baker, Joely Richardson, Lynn Redgrave, JoBeth Williams, Keanu Reeves, Alex Winter, Tate Donovan, Julia Sweeney, Sir Ian McKellen, Kirsten Dunst, Mary McDonnell, Elizabeth Banks, and Jurnee Smollett.

-Jean-Louis works with leading orchestras and music conservatories, and coaches world-renowned musicians:
+Jean-Louis coaches world-renowned musicians and works with leading orchestras and music conservatories:

 1998-2017 | UCLA Department of Music